Heydon/cel-animation/README.md

 ### Basic example

-In the this basic example, we are including the only mandatory parameter, `$cells`, a list which defines the frame duration for each "cell" element in the `.animation-name` example group.
+In the this basic example, we are including the only mandatory parameter, `$cels`, a list which defines the frame duration for each "cel" element in the `.animation-name` example group.

 ```
 .animation-name {